attineos/atti-components/CONTRIBUTING.md

 * `theme` : contains theme properties
 * `types` : contains the declarations of Flow types used by this component internally, if they are too big to be put in the `index.js` or if they are used in multiples sub components
-* `index.js` : is the entry point of the component.
-It contains the definition of all the accepted properties.
+* `index.js` : is the entry point of the component, it contains the definition of all the accepted properties

 You can execute the command `yarn gen`  to generate a new component minimal's files and folders.
 The generation is in three steps :
 * Choose the component name.